koh-gt/coin-tools/README.md

 # addrconv
-Generates addresses that share the same private key across all altcoins.
+Generates addresses that share the same private key across all added altcoins.